 - Sometimes, immigration can even fuel discrimination, and racism in people.

-- positive and negative of international migration
+- negatives of international migration

-- positive sides of international migration
+- consequences of international migration